Raoul1808/Raoul1808/README.md

 - and other random stuff (word lister, text converter)

 I also have a little experience with C++, Java and Lua, occasionally making mods for some other games/contributions to open-source projects.

+I listen to an unhealthy amount of japanese flower music please send help